lynn/lynn.github.io/readme.txt

 ====

-3. I don't like hearing about chemistry and drugs and diseases and pathology and chemicals, etc., sorry.
+3. I don't like hearing about drugs and diseases and pathology and chemicals, etc., sorry.
 It's a troublesome topic to me.

 I know a lot of people here like discussing this topic extensively, and of